MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-step1-configuring-priv-domain.md

 > [Step 2 »](sp1-step2-configuring-corp-domain.md)

 1. Log in to the PRIVDC as Administrator
-   * If this PAM deployment is a PRIV-Only environment, login to the CORPDC
 2. Run PowerShell as Administrator
 3. cd $env:SYSTEMDRIVE\PAM
 4. .\PAMDeployment.ps1